railsuser2014/openobject-doc-book-en/source/book/8/8_13_Personalization/8_13_Personalization_workflow.rst

 You can also configure the workflows by adding new activities and transitions between activities or by modifying the conditions that control the existing transitions.

-.. tip::   **Technique**  *Defining workflows*
+.. note:: Defining workflows

 	Workflows are defined in files named MODULE_workflow.xml which can be found in the addons directory on the server.
 	The definition just consists of a list of activities (nodes) and transitions (arrows).

 .. index::
    single: Workflows; Roles